To help you understand the financial aid process, procedures and documents, we have compiled a list of common financial aid terms.

-Cosigner: A person who signs his or her name to a student’s loan who agrees to pay the debt if the student cannot.
+Cosigner: A person who signs his or her name to a student’s loan and agrees to pay the debt if the student cannot.

 Credit: A summary of a person’s financial strength, often used to determine if he or she can obtain private loans.
-It is based in large part on a person’s history of paying bills on time and ability to pay back loans.
+It is based in large part on a person’s history of paying bills on time and their ability to pay back loans.

 Default: Failure to pay back a loan.

 Deferment: Delay or postponement.
-Loans may be deferred, or not paid back, for a period of up to three years if the debtor loses his or her job, goes back to school, or serves in the Peace Corps or as a soldier in a war.
+Federal Loans may be deferred, or not paid back, for a period of up to three years if the debtor loses his or her job, goes back to school or serves in the Peace Corps or as a soldier in a war.
 Interest may still accrue.
 For alternative funding options, you will have to consult with the lender.

 Dependent: A person who relies on others for financial support.
-In terms of financial aid, a student is a dependent if he or she is under 24, unmarried, not a veteran, not a parent or responsible for a child, and not declared by a court to be independent.
+In terms of financial aid, a student is a dependent if he or she is under 24, unmarried, not a veteran, does not support a child or other person more than 50%, and is not declared by a court to be independent.

-EFC – Expected Family Contribution: This is determined when you fill out the FAFSA and forecasts what your family should be able to contribute toward your education investment.
+Expected Family Contribution (EFC): This is determined when you fill out the FAFSA and forecasts what your family should be able to contribute toward your education investment.

 Federal PLUS Loans: Federal loans which may be available to parents of dependent students who wish to borrow funds to help pay for their children's education.

 Financial Aid: Refers to any assistance given in the form of money for educational expenses.
-The five main types for Harrison students are grants and loans, scholarships, work-study jobs, employer tuition reimbursement, and veteran or military assistance.
+The six most common types for Harrison College students are grants, loans, scholarships, work-study jobs, employer tuition reimbursement, and veteran or military assistance.

-GPA – Grade Point Average: A number that reflects a student’s grades and must be kept at a certain level for some scholarships to be given or to be renewed.
+Grade Point Average (GPA): A number that reflects a student’s grades and must be kept at a certain level for some scholarships to be given or to be renewed.

 Grant: Essentially, this is free money because grants do not have to be repaid.
 Many grants are need-based and come from the federal government to help with tuition.

-Income: The amount of money received from any combination of wages, interest, dividends, sales, rental, business or farm profits, some welfare program, Social Security benefits and child support.
+Income: The amount of money received from any combination of wages, interest, dividends, sales, rental, business or farm profits, some welfare program funds, Social Security benefits and child support.

 Independent: Someone who does not rely on someone else for money.
 You are independent during an academic year if you are/were at least one of the following: over 24 years old, married, supporting children or other more than 50 percent, orphan or ward of the court, a soldier or a veteran.

 Interest: The amount it cost to borrow money expressed as a percentage.
 It adds up over the life of a loan based on a percentage of the borrowed amount.

 Lender: A person or organization that loans money.

-Loan: Money that is borrowed and must be repaid.
+Loan: Money that is borrowed and must be repaid, usually with Interest.